mtitek

 "package"

-If any of these phases ("compile", "test-compile", "package") has to be executed, the build will fail if Maven cannot find "C" in the repository.
+If any of the phases "compile", "test-compile", or "package" has to be executed for the project "A", the build will fail if Maven cannot find the dependency "C" in the repository.

-compile test test "test-compile" If the phase "test-compile" has to be executed, the build will fail if Maven cannot find "C" in the repository.
+compile test test "test-compile" If the phase "test-compile" has to be executed for the project "A", the build will fail if Maven cannot find the dependency "C" in the repository.

-If the phase "compile" has to be executed, the build will fail if the code (not test code) of "A" refers the code of "C".
+Note that if the phase "compile" has to be executed for the project "A", the build will fail if the code (not test code) of the project "A" refers to the code of the project "C".

 compile provided provided "compile"